SAS-DHRH/dhcc-toolkit/content/toolkit/maximal-computing.md

 {{< hint info >}}
 <h2> Key Recommendations </h2>
-<li> Develop a clear understanding of when it is appropriate to use AI and distributed systems (e.g. blockchain) for a humanities research problem.</li>
+<li> Develop a clear understanding of when it is appropriate to use AI and distributed systems (e.g. blockchain) for your  opportunity, challenge, or research question.</li>
 <li> When you do need to use maximal computing, consider using less-intensive processes like using smaller models and adapting existing infrastructures.</li>
 <li> Understand how to use efficiency metrics like T-scores, confusion matrices, accuracy, recall, Area under the ROC curve, LOGLOSS.</li>
 <li> Consider doing an Algorithmic Impact Assessment before developing or making substantial use of an AI tool.</li>